nikic/llvm-project/llvm/docs/LangRef.rst

 explicitly specified on atomic loads, and the load has undefined behavior if the alignment is not set to a value which is at least the size in bytes of the pointee. ``!nontemporal`` does not have any defined semantics for atomic loads.

+The optional ``ptr_provenance`` argument specifies the noalias chain of the pointer operand.
+It has the same type as the pointer operand.
+Together with the ``!noalias`` metadata on the instruction, and the ``llvm.provenance.noalias``, ``llvm.noalias.arg.guard`` intrinsics in the chain, this is used to deduce if two load/store instructions may or may not alias.
+(See `Scoped NoAlias Related Intrinsics`_)

 The optional constant ``align`` argument specifies the alignment of the operation (that is, the alignment of the memory address).
 A value of 0